Going Out to Dinner with Kids While on a Sleep Schedule

 If your goal is to bring baby back to breast as your milk begins to return, the best way to teach a baby is to practice paced bottle feeding (if you are not already).
 This will help your baby to take the bottle more slowly.
 That way, he or she is more likely to accept the breast.
 Most moms’ milk via the breast comes out slower than formula from a bottle fed in a more quick/gravitational way.

 As your supply begins to increase, some moms are able to begin offering the breast.
 Remember, it may be confusing to your little one at first, especially if it has been a while since you last breastfed him or her.
-If your little one is fussy, not latching, and not having success nursing within a couple minutes, it’s best to try again another time.
+If your little one is fussy, not latching, and not having success breastfeeding within a couple minutes, it’s best to try again another time.
 As your baby begins to nurse more often, you can slowly decrease the amount of formula in the bottle.
 It is recommended that your little one has frequent weight checks during this time to make sure that your baby is still gaining weight appropriately.

 Relactation is certainly not an easy process for many moms, and it does take time and dedication.
 But with the right support and encouragement, it is achievable and can have wonderful results for you and your baby.
 It is very helpful to connect with a lactation consultant when approaching relactation.